OdedReg/Information-Retrieval-Project/README.md

 ## search_frontend
-This file contains 5 search methods that process queries and return results from the entire Wikipedia corpus:
+This file contains a main search method and 5 search methods that follow the project's instructions, process queries and return results from the entire Wikipedia corpus:

 - `search` - The main method, returns up to a 100 of our best search results for the query.
 The search results ordered from best to worst where each element is a tuple (wiki_id, title).